Scope of this article about soundproofing.

 A-Weighting Network, dBA or dB(A)

-A frequency weighting electronic network intended to represent the variations in the ear’s ability to hear different frequencies.
-Overall sound level measured using the A-weighting network is indicated by dBA, rather than dB.
+A frequency-weighting electronic network intended to represent the variations in the ear’s ability to hear different frequencies.
+The overall sound level measured using the A-weighting network is indicated by dBA, rather than dB.

 Sound Pressure Level (SPL, Lp)

 A measurement of root mean square (RMS) sound pressure variations around equilibrium atmospheric pressure which is equal to 20 times the logarithm (base 10) of the ratio of RMS sound pressure of a given sound, divided by the reference RMS sound pressure of 20 microPa (0 dB, threshold of hearing).
 This unit-less value is reported in decibels (dB or dBA)